 The healthcare system is complicated and stressful.
 It is a dynamic workspace that requires workers to be critical thinkers and problem solvers.
 Leadership skills like the ability to communicate well with others and being a team player are desirable qualities employers look for.

-Getting a radiography degree can be an interesting idea.
+Getting a radiography degree can be an exciting idea.
 Having one can lead you to several job opportunities.
 You can tackle different specializations that are challenging in their way.
-The role of a radiographer is important in the medical field too.
+The role of a radiographer is essential in the medical field too.